massivethreads/tp-parsec/README.markdown

 * add ```cilk_begin``` and ```cilk_void_return```.
 * include both ```#include <tpswitch/tpswitch.h>``` and ```#include <common.h>```
 * write ```init_runtime(&argv,&argc);``` at the beginning of ```main()```, surrounded by ```#ifdef ENABLE_TASK```

+## How to live together with CMake and compile.mk?

+At present, I have no good idea.
+An example of ```raytrace``` shows how I struggled to forcedly combine them.

 ## Tips